raul23/testing-datasets/README.rst

 my_utils
 ========
 The `my_utils`_ package contains utilities divided into different modules based on their main application.
-For example, the module `dautils`_ defines utilities for data analysis such as computing simple statistics (e.g. mean, quantiles) on datasets.
+For example, the module `dautils`_ defines utilities for data analysis such as computing simple statistics (e.g. mean, quantiles) and generating graphs (e.g. bar chart) on datasets.

 fifa_rankings_kaggle
 ====================